Updated in March, 2022.

 A Chargeback911 report published in 2021 suggests that chargeback cases have increased by an average of roughly 20% each year since 2014.
 Usually, the cost of chargebacks accounts for 0.47% of total merchant revenue.
 From a customer’s perspective, disputes, chargebacks, and refunds might seem like the same thing.
 Chargebacks can be a merchant’s worst enemy, however, because they often cost the business money and customers.

-In this post, we’ll take a look at the difference between disputes, claims, and chargebacks, then touch on how to develop an effective refund policy that will help you grow your business without disruption.
+We’ve already shown you how to avoid chargebacks and lower your chargeback rate.
+In this post we’ll take a look at the differences between disputes, claims, and chargebacks, then touch on how to develop an effective refund policy that will help you grow your business without disruption.

-Understanding PayPal Disputes, Claims and Chargebacks
+Understanding PayPal Disputes, Claims, and Chargebacks

 When your customers pay you through PayPal, they can open what’s called a dispute if they’re unhappy with a transaction.
 A dispute, which tends to be the easiest way to resolve an issue, involves direct communication between you and the customer while PayPal holds the funds.

-If PayPal decides a claim against you, you can appeal this decision, but you’ll need to provide additional documentation.
+If PayPal decides a claim against you, you can appeal this decision but you’ll need to provide additional documentation.
 In fact, documentation of your policies and interactions with the buyer will be key throughout the dispute and claim process.
-It’s also important to communicate clearly and remain polite: don’t let things get heated!
+The evidence requested to support your case will depend on the type of products or services your business offers:

 If a buyer isn’t happy with how PayPal decides a claim, they can then choose to go to their bank and initiate a chargeback for a disputed transaction.
-Once an issue reaches chargeback stage, it’s no longer up to PayPal.
+Once an issue reaches the chargeback stage, it’s no longer up to PayPal.
 Because chargebacks typically favor the buyer, it’s a good idea for you to resolve PayPal problems at the dispute or claim stage.